Water Is Our Most Precious Resource

 Conserving Water with Science and Partnerships

-The Conservancy and its partners are currently working across the upper Missouri River Basin to restore and maintain natural flows to our waterways using science-based plans for on-the-ground work, including:
+TNC and our partners are helping restore and maintain natural flows to Montana streams using science-based, on-the-ground work, including:

-- Constructing beaver mimicry structures in the face of climate change
+- Restoring streams, floodplains, and wetlands in the face of climate change

-- Improving irrigation infrastructure to manage water more carefully
+- Improving irrigation systems to manage water more carefully

-Through rigorous testing and positive, productive partnerships, we aim to expand the reach of our freshwater strategies, evaluating their viability for success in other whole systems in Montana.
+Through rigorous testing and positive, productive partnerships, we are expanding the reach of our freshwater strategies, evaluating their viability for success in other whole systems in Montana.

 Water Planner with Montana's Department of Natural Resources and Conservation